Rowe2ry/team_profile_generator/README.md

-  A command line application used to generate a professional README file.
+  A command line application that can write and style a page for your engineering team.

   * Motivation

-    Every developer needs a readme with any project they build.
-I wanted to make a tool that would streamline the process of making one.
+    To challenge myself to generate dynamic HTML files form a command line application.

   * Reason for Building

-    To not only have access to the tool itself, but to write my first full-fledged command line program.
+    I wanted a tool that could display user information in a useful and responsive layout.

   * Problems Solved

-    It walks developers through the otherwise mundane process of making their readme files.
+    Having to style and code a page for a dev team.

   * Things Learned

-    I learned how to modularize javascript files to work together for one greater function.
+    I learned about using various arrays in the inquirer npm to generate a "main menu" and sub menus in a command line aplication.
+I learned how to write both HTML and CSS files in node.
+And I learned how to write and impliment jest tests for making the JS modules bulletproof.